2025 WACD Annual Conference & Business Meeting

 WACD is pleased to present the following FREE virtual presentations to our entire conservation community.
 The presentations will cover a variety of topics and are brought to you by our Leader and Champion level sponsors.

-10:00 am – Long-term Invasive Annual Grass Control with Rejuvra Herbicide
+10:00 am - Ecosystem and Wildlife Habitat Response Following Invasive Annual Grass Control with Rejuvra

-Register in advance for our November 20th Webinars:
+Register in advance for our November 19th Webinar:

 Partners